 Let’s take the eCommerce platform as an example – a solution like WooThemes or Easy Digital Downloads comes to mind.

-Are there complicated areas that require an expert?
+Are there complicated areas that require outsourcing certain activities to a WordPress expert?
 Yes.
-Building the general framework, payment gateway integrations, making sure that the transaction management is in place, calculating all permutations for taxes, weight, number of products, quotas and what not.
+Building the general framework, payment gateway integrations, making sure that the transaction management is in place, calculating all permutations for taxes, weight, a number of products, quotas and what not.
 There is plenty of work for aces here.

 But there’s also a list of simple and straight-forward tasks.